Veterans Commission chairman says Stitt has targeted him for removal

 In the letter, he said he has had to stand against Nash and new members who are intent on causing chaos in the agency to undermine the agency’s operations and leadership.

-In an interview with the Tulsa World, Ball said he publicly supported Kintsel’s candidacy, but could not say for sure if that was the motivation behind the effort to oust him.
+In an interview with the Tulsa World, Ball said he publicly supported Kintsel’s candidacy but could not say for sure whether that was the motivation behind the effort to oust him.

 Ball has been appointed to the commission by Govs.
 Frank Keating, Brad Henry, Mary Fallin and Stitt.